ConnectyCube/connectycube-cordova-samples/guides/code-samples-videochat-conf-cordova.md

 ## Can't build yourself?

 Got troubles with building Cordova code sample?
 Just create an issue at [Issues page](https://github.com/ConnectyCube/connectycube-cordova-samples/issues) - we will create the sample for you.
-For FREE!